Currency - Kuwaiti dinar

 Country

 Kuwait ( الكويت ', or ), officially the State of Kuwait (دولة الكويت '), is a country in Western Asia.
-Situated in the northern edge of Eastern Arabia at the tip of the Persian Gulf, it shares borders with Iraq and Saudi Arabia. , Kuwait has a population of 4.5 million people: 1.3 million are Kuwaitis and 3.2 million are expatriates.
-Expatriates account for 70% of the population.
+It is situated in the northern edge of Eastern Arabia at the tip of the Persian Gulf, bordering Iraq to the north and Saudi Arabia to the south.
+Kuwait also shares maritime borders with Iran.
+Kuwait has a coastal length of approximately 500 km.
+Most of the country's population reside in the urban agglomeration of the capital city Kuwait City. , Kuwait has a population of 4.45 million people of which 1.45 million are Kuwaiti citizens while the remaining 3.00 million are foreign nationals from over 100 countries.

+Historically, most of present-day Kuwait was part of ancient Mesopotamia.
+Pre-oil Kuwait was a strategic trade port between Mesopotamia, Persia and India.
 Oil reserves were discovered in commercial quantities in 1938.
-From 1946 to 1982, the country underwent large-scale modernization.
+In 1946, crude oil was exported for the first time.
+From 1946 to 1982, the country underwent large-scale modernization, largely based on income from oil production.
 In the 1980s, Kuwait experienced a period of geopolitical instability and an economic crisis following the stock market crash.
-In 1990, Kuwait was invaded, and later annexed, by Saddam's Iraq.
-The Iraqi occupation of Kuwait came to an end in 1991 after military intervention by a military coalition led by the United States.
-Kuwait is a major non-NATO ally of the United States.
-It is also a major ally of ASEAN, while maintaining a strong relationship with China.
+In 1990, after oil production disputes with neighbouring Iraq, Kuwait was invaded, and later annexed into one of Iraq's governorates by Iraq under Saddam Hussein.
+The Iraqi occupation of Kuwait came to an end on February 26, 1991, after military intervention by a military coalition led by the United States and various other countries.